-- Enjoy the Culture - Joya de Cerén is an UNESCO World Heritage Site that tells a story about the everyday lives of the Mayans which includes a Temezcal or Sauna and agricultural tools used on a daily basis.
+- Enjoy the Culture - Joya de Cerén is an UNESCO World Heritage Site that tells a story about the everyday lives of the Mayans.
+The site includes a Temezcal or Sauna and shows the agricultural tools which were used on a daily basis.
 In San Salvador itself there is the Salvador del Mundo, the symbol of the city, the historic downtown area and the Metropolitan Cathedral.
 If you’re eager for more of this then there is also the National Palace, the National Theater and the National Handicrafts market.

 - Go Diving – Diving enthusiasts and first time divers will find plenty of stunning sites in El Salvador.
-The warm waters of Los Cóbanos can boast an exciting experience for divers as it is host to reefs, underwater rock formations and even shipwrecks.
-You can also go diving in crater lakes like Coatepeque and Ilopango which also offer night time diving tours!
+The warm waters of Los Cóbanos can host an exciting experience for divers as contains reefs, underwater rock formations and even shipwrecks.
+You can also go diving in crater lakes like Coatepeque and Ilopango which also offer nighttime diving tours!

 - Go Fishing - El Salvador has many resorts for fishing.
-Like the somewhat well-kept secret of El Salvador itself, fishing is also somewhat underrated.
+Like the somewhat well-kept secret of El Salvador itself, fishing here is also underrated.
 In El Salvador, blue waters you can find Tuna fish, Blue Marlin and Mackerel amongst others.
 Snappers, Blue Crevally, Scibbled Filefish are also to be found when bottom fishing.

 - Los Chorros – Los Chorros offers a relaxing break.
 Composed of a series of natural pools that cascade from overhanging volcanic cliffs, and surrounded by ferns, flowers, and moss, this place offers a piece of paradise and is perfect for a day trip.

-- El Imposible - Considered one of the last remaining natural areas of biodiversity, El Imposible National Park is home to more than 500 species of bird and a dry, tropical forest.
-An area currently under protection, it is a stunning area which is waiting to be explored.
+- El Imposible – Considered one of the last remaining natural areas of biodiversity, El Imposible National Park is home to more than 500 species of birds, as well as a dry, tropical forest.
+Currently under protection, El Imposible is a stunning area that is just waiting to be explored.